junegunn/proco/README.md

 # Initialization with method chaining
 proco = Proco.interval(0.1).threads(8).queues(4).queue_size(100).batch(true).new

-# Traditional initialization with options hash
+# Traditional initialization with options hash is also allowed
 proco = Proco.new(
           interval:   0.1,
           threads:    8,